CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding: VQA Benchmark Performances

 \subsection{VQA Results on Bleaching-Coverage Dataset}

 \textbf{Settings and Evaluation} Evaluating the proportion of coral bleaching is essential for determining the extent of impacted ecosystems and the number of affected coral populations.
 Existing methods of coral bleaching coverage assessment typically rely on image segmentation to obtain the bleached coral area and calculate the coral bleaching coverage ratio.
 However, these methods heavily rely on domain knowledge and involve multiple steps, making them limited in application and time-consuming.
 In this context, VQA offers a promising alternative.
 The evaluation of coral bleaching rates through VQA presents significant challenges.
 This process requires not only pixel-level semantic segmentation and quantitative analysis of coral regions in images, but also a comprehensive understanding of both the spatial distribution and the visual details within coral images.
 In this section, we introduce a new VQA dataset called Bleaching-Coverage.
-Specifically, We collect 309 bleached coral reef images from the CoralVQA dataset and build the 309 question-answer pairs about coral bleaching coverage.
+Specifically, we collect 309 bleached coral reef images from the CoralVQA dataset and build the 309 question-answer pairs about coral bleaching coverage.
 We employ the LabelMe tool to segment the regions of bleached coral genera and calculate the proportion of the bleached area to the entire surveyed area, thereby obtaining the ground-truth.
-We utilize the MAE and MASE to evaluate the error between the output from VQA models and the ground truth.
+We utilize the MAE (Mean Absolute Error) and MASE (Mean Absolute Scaled Error) to evaluate the error between the output from VQA models and the ground truth.

-\textbf{Results} As shown in Table~\ref{Table.bleaching_area}, compared with Qwen2.5VL, InternVL2.5 has lower values of MAE and MASE, indicating better generalize ability for complex reasoning tasks.
+\textbf{Results} The mean absolute error (MAE) of Qwen2.5VL is 0.1124, whereas that of InternVL2.5 is 0.0818.
+The MASE for Qwen2.5VL and InternVL2.5 are 1.2326 and 0.8967, respectively.
+Compared with Qwen2.5VL, InternVL2.5 has lower values of MAE and MASE, indicating better generalize ability for complex reasoning tasks.
 However, all methods still exhibit substantial prediction errors.
-The MASE for Qwen2.5VL and InternVL2.5 are 1.2326 and 0.8967, respectively.
 Furthermore, Mini-Gemini and BLIP3 fail to effectively comprehend the task-specific questions, often generating unrelated answers.
 These results suggest that existing visual-language models still face significant challenges in these complex tasks.
+In addition, we visualize the bleaching regions of corals predicted by InternVL2.5 in the appendix, which further illustrates the limitations of existing vision-language models in assessing bleaching coverage.